 If your pup has accidentally consumed a part of a sago palm, you're likely to see symptoms anywhere from minutes later up to several hours after ingestion.
 In some cases, severe symptoms do not develop for up to three days.
 Among the initial symptoms of poisoning by sago plant include:

 Since Cycasin irritates the gastrointestinal tract, drooling, vomiting, and diarrhea are typically among the first signs of poisoning.
-Although these symptoms may seem minor, they will almost certainly lead to liver failure if left untreated.
+Although these symptoms may seem minor, the toxicity will almost certainly progress to liver failure if left untreated.
 Initial symptoms can also progress into other more serious conditions that often accompany liver failure and nervous system toxicity, such as:

 - Fluid in the abdomen

 - Neurological symptoms (depression, walking in circles, paralysis, coma, seizures)

 If you suspect your dog has chewed on any portion of a sago palm plant, you'll need to call your veterinarian, veterinary emergency clinic, or pet poison control center immediately.
 Although survival rates are grim since the sago palm is extremely poisonous—and there is no antidote for sago palm toxins, only supportive treatment—the sooner your pet receives emergency treatment, the more likely they are to survive.
 Many dogs that have received immediate emergency treatment have recovered from sago palm poisoning.